Stonewallx/Stone-ATO-Pestily/README.md

 This will eventually be part of a bigger modpack for Across the Obelisk in time.

-Credits to @Binbin in the AtO Discord for coding the character.
+Credits to @Binbin in the AtO Discord for coding the character traits.

 This mod requires [Obeliskial Content](https://across-the-obelisk.thunderstore.io/package/meds/Obeliskial_Content/).